linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 # Covering Defaults in Good Times and Bad Times

-Suppose we are in the situation just described, where the APB is  $400MM, the reserve account balance is$ 4MM and the tranches have the indicated remaining balances.
+Suppose we are in the situation just described, where the APB is  \$400MM, the reserve account balance is\$ 4MM and the tranches have the indicated remaining balances.

 # Good Times

-Let's say the receivables pay $10MM principal, and $1MM of them default, so the APB goes down by $10MM+$1MM = $11MM.
+Let's say the receivables pay \$10MM principal, and \$1MM of them default, so the APB goes down by $10MM+$1MM = \$11MM.
 Let's say further that

-the receivables pay $4MM in interest
+the receivables pay \$4MM in interest
-the servicer recovers $0.5MM on the defaulted receivables
+the servicer recovers \$0.5MM on the defaulted receivables
 $\circ$  the servicer is owed  $0.4 \mathrm{MM}$  in servicing fees, and
-the trust owes $2.5MM interest to the tranches
+the trust owes \$2.5MM interest to the tranches

-In this case, the trust has  $1M -$ 0.5M = $0.5M in net default losses, and has $4MM - $0.4MM - $2.5MM = $1.1MM in excess spread, so it can easily cover the net default losses out of the excess spread.
+In this case, the trust has  $1M -$ 0.5M = \$0.5M in net default losses, and has $4MM - $0.4MM - $2.5MM = $1.1MM in excess spread, so it can easily cover the net default losses out of the excess spread.

 $0.5MM$  The trust adds  $\$ 0.5MM$  out of the excess spread to the  $\$ 0.5MM$  in recoveries to come up with  $\$ 1MM$ , which it adds to the  $\$ 10MM$  in principal that came in, so now it has  $\$ 11MM$  to make principal distributions out of, just as if no defaults had occurred